 If officials determine that the voter voted outside of their precinct, the ballot is discarded in its entirety, even if the voter was eligible to vote in most of the races on the ballot.

 Some people believe that discarding entire ballots in this manner is unlawful.
-Other people believe that it is not unlawful.
+Other people believe that it is lawful.

 Version B